Cultural depictions of Gilles de Rais: Films loosely based on Gilles de Rais' story

 A familiar figure in Spanish horror films, Paul Naschy plays a knight loosely inspired by Gilles de Rais' occult life and downfall in three movies: Horror Rises from the Tomb (1972), El Mariscal del Infierno (1974) and Panic Beats (1983).
 The Spanish actor considers these variations on the same character (successively named Alaric de Marnac and Gilles de Lancré) to be his most "totemic" creation.

-In 1986, the Spanish director Agusti Villaronga directed the film Tras el cristal.
+In 1986, the Spanish director Agusti Villaronga directed the film In a Glass Cage.
 He claims to have been inspired by Georges Bataille's book on Gilles de Rais to create the character of Klaus, a former Nazi torturer, pedophile and child killer.